simplemachineorg/generate-laravel-test/README.md

 ```
 php artisan generate:test
 ```
+It will ask you to search for a PHP file in your code base and use that to generate the test.

 ## Adding custom notes about the app
 You can create a file which renders custom notes about the app in every request, so that the test generator is more intelligent about your specific setup.
 By default, create a view inside `resources/views/utility/generate-test-custom-notes.blade.php` and write your notes.
 You can optionally change the location of the file in the config.